Web-Projects-Course/final-project/README.md

 Beyond a description of the work itself please describe your technical and artistic goals for the project.
 What do you hope to learn from the work?
 What will make it successful?

+Your proposal should take for the form of a multipage(3-4 HTML documents) website.
+I have created a stub file, you can use as a template for your files.

 In summary your proposal should include the following:
   * One paragraph summary of the project.
   * One sentence description of the project.